 Finance is the area of business that deals with investment and the value of money, assessing risk and return in order to maximize profit.
 Finance is broken down into three categories, corporate, personal and public, each dealing a particular area and specific set of clientele and governed by different rules and laws based on what may or may not be done.
 In addition, individuals may pursue the study of financial theory, which is used to govern and regulate the activities of those practicing finance.

 A degree in finance equips students with the knowledge, skill and ability to manage money.
-Individuals who obtain a degree in finance will learn how to manage the assets of businesses, institutions, and individuals.
-Market analyses, the making of sound investments and tracking the flow of money is also covered by a finance degree.
-Degrees in finance are available at the associate's level, but a master's degree is the most beneficial in obtaining work.
-A doctorate in finance allows the holder to teach finance.
+Individuals who obtain a college degree will learn finance from various vantage points.
+A finance major will learn how to manage the assets of businesses, institutions, and individuals.
+Additionally, market analysis of domestic and foreign markets is typically included in the curriculum of a finance major.

 Upper level courses will focus on business, economics, markets and other such areas necessary to understand and operate in the realm of finance.
 Students will be provided with scenarios, both real and fictional, that will ask the student to analyze and implement financial strategy in order to successfully assist the business provided.
 Such case studies help build experience through analyses and provide a better understanding of real world implementation of classroom theory and information.